NationalAssociationOfRealtors/EngagementOnChain/README.md

 2. `git clone` your fork
 3. `cd` into the main directory and run `npm install` (or, if you don't have npm, `./install.sh`).

 This will pull the baseimage, peer and memberservice, download the Go dependencies of the chaincode and build your containers.
-It will take a while.
+It will take a while because there are nine steps.
+Be patient.

 To get rid of missing module errors in your IDE, also run `npm install` from the `server` and `client` directory.
 This is not mandatory to run the application.